manyducksco/borf/notes/classy.md

 Yet another attempt at coming up with a class based API.

+## What does this solve?

+- Types can be inferred based on the class.
+Existing function components need to import ComponentContext for type suggestions.

+## Examples

 ```tsx
 import { Store, View, Writable, use } from "@borf/browser";